United Overseas Bank

-UOB provides commercial and corporate banking services, personal financial services, private banking and asset management services, as well as corporate finance, venture capital, investment, and Insurance services.
+UOB is the third largest bank in Southeast Asia by total assets.
+The bank provides personal financial services, commercial banking, private banking and asset management services, as well as corporate finance, venture capital and insurance services.
 It has 68 branches in Singapore and a network of more than 500 offices in 19 countries and territories in Asia Pacific, Western Europe and North America.